Drew Waters Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the ninth-ranked team ERA across all league pitching staffs (3.99).
+- The Yankees have a 3.98 team ERA that ranks ninth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.